Miami Medication Errors Attorneys

 - The medication error injured the patient; and

-- The medication error was the result of the negligence of a medical professional, such as a doctor, hospital, or pharmacy.
+- The medication error was the result of the negligence of a medical professional, such as doctors, nurses, hospitals, or pharmacies.